What is a commercial bridging loan?

 How quickly can I get a commercial bridge loan?

 The commercial bridging loan application process usually takes 10-14 days to complete and for you to receive your loan.
-We can complete commercial bridging loans the same day, if all information, including the valuation and legal pack is completed and satisfactory.
+We can complete loans for commercial properties the same day, if all information, including the valuation and legal pack is completed and satisfactory.

 Who are the best commercial bridging loan lenders?